 Have any devices with Android 10 or iOS 14 (or versions above that) on your network?
 These OS versions and above include a feature to use randomized MAC addresses when a device connects to a network.
 For both operating systems this feature is enabled by default.
 Since Circle uses MAC addresses to track devices this could lead to new "Unknown devices" appearing in your device list.

-This issue might also occur if you have a Windows 10 devices with the "Random Hardware Address" feature enabled in its settings.
+This issue might also occur if you have a Windows 10 device with the "Random Hardware Address" feature enabled in its settings.
 (The issue can also occur on other devices that have installed "MAC spoofing" software.)

 How do I address this?